Empirical Likelihood-Based Fairness Auditing: Distribution-Free Certification and Flagging: Introduction

 \begin{itemize} \item \textbf{Methodological innovation:} We introduce the ELFA framework, a novel approach based on empirical likelihood for fairness auditing.
 This framework operates without requiring model-specific or distributional assumptions, ensuring robustness and broad applicability to complex, real-world scenarios.
 Notably, ELFA provides a unified treatment for diverse group fairness disparity metrics and offers flexible auditing procedures tailored to specific application contexts.

 \item \textbf{Theoretical guarantees:} We establish the large-sample theory for the empirical likelihood ratio statistics, proving that their limiting distributions follow chi-squared distributions.
 For the certification task, we leverage these limiting distributions to construct confidence regions that provide rigorous Type I error guarantees.
-Furthermore, we derive theoretical bounds for both Type I and II errors across various hypothesis testing scenarios, ensuring the statistical validity of both certifying and flagging tasks.
-To support the flagging task, we integrate our testing procedure with the BH procedure to effectively control false discovery rates (FDR) during multiple hypothesis testing.
+Furthermore, we derive theoretical guarantee for Type I and II errors across various hypothesis testing scenarios, ensuring the statistical validity of both certifying and flagging tasks.

-\item \textbf{Computational advantages:} Our methodology eliminates the need for computationally intensive bootstrap procedures and avoids the requirement for explicit pivotal quantities.
-Due to its data-adaptive nature, the ELFA framework demonstrates high robustness.
-Simulation studies confirm that our method achieves coverage probabilities closer to nominal levels while significantly reducing computational latency compared to traditional bootstrap-based approaches.
+\item \textbf{Computational advantages:} Our methodology eliminates the need for computationally intensive bootstrap resampling and avoids the requirement for explicit pivotal quantities.
+Due to its data-adaptive nature, the ELFA framework demonstrates high efficiency and robustness.
+Simulation studies confirm that our method significantly reduces computational latency compared to bootstrap-based approaches.

 \item \textbf{Dual-task framework:} We develop a cohesive statistical framework that simultaneously addresses two complementary objectives: the statistically-guaranteed certification of fair subpopulations and the systematic flagging of unfair subpopulations.
 This dual-task capability provides a comprehensive toolkit for auditors to verify compliance and identify risks within a single, rigorous pipeline. \end{itemize}